currinjs/CurrinJS/aio/content/guide/displaying-data.md

-Now use the Angular `ngFor` directive in the template to display each item in the `heroes` list.
+Now use the Currin `ngFor` directive in the template to display each item in the `heroes` list.